List of Milwaukee Brewers first-round draft picks: Picks

 Paul Molitor (1977) is one of two Brewers first-round picks to be elected to the National Baseball Hall of Fame.

 Dion James was the Brewers' first-round pick in 1980.

-Dan Plesac was the Brewers' first-round pick in 1983.
+B. J. Surhoff (1985) was the Brewers' first ever first-overall pick.

 Gary Sheffield (1986) is one of ten Brewers first-round picks to come from high schools or universities in Florida.

 Ben Sheets (1999) is 1 of 17 right-handed pitchers selected by the Brewers in the first round.

 Prince Fielder (2002) led the National League with 50 home runs in 2007.

 Rickie Weeks (2003) was the first second baseman selected by the Brewers in the first round.

 Ryan Braun (2005) is the only Brewers first-round pick to win the Rookie of the Year Award.

-Jeremy Jeffress was the Brewers' first-round pick in 2006.
+Corey Ray (2016) played only one game in the major leagues.

 Sal Frelick was the Brewers' first-round pick in 2021.